Horse Racing, greyhounds and snooker specialist with thirty years experience of writing about sport across multiple platforms. A QPR and Snooker fan

 With such a high quality field there should be no ‘lucky’ draws where players benefit from avoiding the other top players.
 With that thought in mind, how does this group of players fare when pitted against other members of the top sixteen?

-The results have been taken when the players have played a best of eleven or more and relate to when the player in question has been pitted against one of the top sixteen seeds from each tournament.
-(Note - certain matches are excluded, such as the recent tournaments in Macau, where no seedings were given.)
+The results have been taken when the players have played a best of seven or more and relate to when the player in question has been pitted against one of the top sixteen seeds from each tournament.
+(Note - certain matches are excluded, such as the recent tournament in Saudi Arabia, where no seedings were given.)

 ---|---|---|---|---|